IMPORTANT! Due to the response to Coronavirus (COVID-19) events on this site may be postponed or canceled. for More Details. CLICK HERE

 Weyers creates and shows work from her downtown Indianapolis studio in The Circle City Industrial Artists Complex as well as her home studio in Broad Ripple.
 You can learn more about Weyers and see her latest work by visiting her web page www.drawriot.com or by following @drawriot on Instagram.

-Visual Arts: Conservation/Restoration, Mixed Media, Murals, Painting, Visual Arts Instructor
+Visual Arts: Conservation/Restoration, Mixed Media, Murals, Painting, Visual Arts Instructor; term

-During her years Herron School of Art in the early 1980s, Becky exhibited in her very first group show at the Indianapolis Art Center.
-Her artistic skills were noted by Indianapolis Monthly magazine as one of the “85 People to Watch in 1985”.
-She was a founding member of the 431 Gallery that has been recognized among the reasons Massachusetts Avenue has become recognized as an arts district in Indianapolis.
-Her career of several decades includes numerous group and solo exhibits, best of shows, awards, and juried recognitions.
+Becky exhibited in her very first group show at the Indianapolis Art Center in the early 1980s, during her years at Herron School of Art.
+Her skills were noted in Indianapolis Monthly magazine when she was recognized as one of the “85 People to Watch in 1985”.
+Becky was a founding member of the 431 Gallery that has been noted among the reasons Massachusetts Avenue became a recognized as an arts district in Indianapolis.
+Becky was also a founding member of the Stutz Artists Association and Stutz Artist Residency.
+Her career spans several decades of accolades, including numerous group and solo exhibits, best of shows, awards, and juried recognitions.

 “I love art you can feel.
 I love color and texture.
 Organic shapes inspire me and nature absolutely fascinates me.
 I am particularly drawn towards natural elements like the patterns of leaves, the curling branches of trees and the soft shapes of clouds.
 When I look closely at a tree for instance… I feel as though underneath it all, everything is connected with everything else and also with the source of all life.
 In my art, I wish to capture these natural objects, not recreate them exactly, but to convey the essential quality of the forms as if the viewer is experiencing them in a dream.
 The real beauty of it is, I often don’t truly know where a painting is going until it’s finished… all I know is that in the end, it just has to feel right.” -Nanette Winter